LizzyStrawberry/FNV-V2-Villainous-Mayhem/README.md

 Now as regards the libraries you need to use to be able to compile the mod properly, you just have to run libs_install.bat.
 TO NOT MESS WITH YOUR CURRENT LIBRARIES, BE SURE TO KEEP A BACKUP LIST OF YOUR CURRENT ONES!!!

-Once you have the libraries installed and the files ready, there's a few more things you should do.
-[ONLY FOR THE FIRST TIME YOU EVER COMPILE THE MOD]:
-- Download [Finale_Intro.mp4](https://drive.google.com/file/d/12ZAM_q8kHkL2tgiyjqrJmk6AXHECX8Lw/view?usp=sharing).
-(File size limitation on github is 100 mbs per file sadly :/ )
-- Add it inside the `mods/videos` folder of your exported game.
-- Compile the game.
-Once it's ready, Enjoy!
 _____________________________________
 # New Content